Eve Badana

-Eve Martha Badana (born 9 July 1993) is an international football goalkeeper who plays in the Women's National League for DLR Waves.
+Eve Martha Badana (born 9 July 1993) is a footballer who plays as a goalkeeper for Irish Women's National League club DLR Waves.
 She previously played for Cork City while attending University College Cork.

-Badana was a member of the Canada women's national under-17 soccer team at the 2010 FIFA U-17 Women's World Cup, but decided to play for the Republic of Ireland women's national football team at senior level.
+Born and raised in Canada to a Filipino father and a Northern Irish mother, Badana has represented Canada and the Republic of Ireland at under-17 and senior levels, respectively.
 She won her first cap for Ireland in February 2012.

 Early life

 Badana's mother is from County Tyrone, Northern Ireland, and emigrated to Ontario after studying in Belfast.
 There she met Badana's Filipino father.
 Badana has one brother and one sister.

 Club career

 Badana was captain of her local team Unionville Milliken SC, then joined Toronto Lady Lynx where she was also named captain and helped the Under-20 team qualify for the 2010 Super Y-League finals.
 In 2011, she agreed a scholarship to Drexel University.
 Badana's first season in college soccer saw her named in the Colonial Athletic Association (CAA) All-Rookie team and also the All-Conference Second Team.

 On 27 September 2016 Badana signed for Cork City, after she decided to relocate to Ireland and finish her legal studies at University College Cork.
 At Cork City she competed for a starting position with Amanda Budden.
 Badana then accepted a job with a legal firm in Dublin and signed for DLR Waves during the 2019 Women's National League season.